Review and Buyer’s Guide for the Gaggia Anima Prestige (Saeco Incanto)

-Here’s how you slide the tray back into place.
-It’s important to put it in correctly, otherwise the brewing unit can get jammed.
+Here is how you slide the tray back into place.
+It is important to put it in correctly, otherwise the brewing unit can get jammed.

-It’s also important that the brewing unit be put in place in the correct position.
+It is also important that you put the brewing unit in the correct position.
 Here you can see a small yellow arrow and a larger black one.
 These must be pointing to each other, otherwise the brewing unit will get stuck, making it impossible to remove or put in again.
 The brewing unit is the most common cause of a jam with the Gaggia Anima Prestige.

 The Coffee Grounds Tray and the Drip Tray

 You can easily pull out the whole front of the Gaggia Anima Prestige.
-You’ll notice the brewing unit on the right side in the back.
-In the tray below there’s a red bobber that indicates the water level in the trip dray.
+You will notice the brewing unit on the right side in the back.
+In the tray below, there’s a red bobber that indicates the water level in the trip dray.

-Here’s what it looks like when it’s taken apart.
+Here’s what it looks like when it has been taken apart.
 The grounds tray sits inside the drip tray.

 You can then take out the grounds tray.

-I’d simply rinse out the drip tray and the grounds tray with running water.
+I would simply rinse out the drip tray and the grounds tray with running water.
 That’s probably good enough.
 If something seems to be stuck on, you can also use a sponge with a bit of soap.
-You don’t actually need to put the parts into the dishwasher, though, and doing so will also wear down the materials.
+You don’t actually need to put the parts into the dishwasher, though, and doing so will wear down the materials.

 Summary of the Review of the Gaggia Anima Prestige

-On the whole, the Gaggia Anima Prestige will give you extraordinary bang for your buck.
+Overall, the Gaggia Anima Prestige will give you an extraordinary bang for your buck.
 It performs very well, especially considering its price.
-What’s more, you’ll not find another automatic espresso machine with so much stainless steel in this price range.
+What’s more, you will not find another automatic espresso machine with so much stainless steel in this price range.

 When compared to its bulky competitors, the Anima Prestige looks really great.
-Even when I was taking it out of the box, everyone in the room started nodding in approval.
+Even when I took it out of the box, everyone in the room started nodding in approval.
 The drink settings worked excellently.
 I was also very pleased with the espressos it made, and how the amount of espresso was variable.
-The minimum amount with other machines is usually 30 ml (a bit more than an ounce), but here I could dial that down to 25 ml.
+The minimum amount with other machines is usually 30 milliliters (a bit more than an ounce), but here I could dial that down to 25 milliliters.

-The grinder settings worked well, although changing the coarseness took a bit more effort than with other super automatic espresso machines.
-But to make up for it, the Gaggia Anima Prestige is nice and quiet!
+The grinder settings worked well, although changing the coarseness took a bit more effort than with other super-automatic espresso machines.
+To make up for it, though, the Gaggia Anima Prestige is nice and quiet!

 The Gaggia Anima Prestige is easy to use.
-Adjusting the amount of finished espresso was the only thing that called for a quick glance at the manual.
+Adjusting the amount of finished espresso was the only thing that needed a quick glance at the manual.